AMDonati/parkinson-disease-project/README.md

 * Olfaction
 * DatScan Imaging, MRI

-## 1. Building a recommender system suggesting the best treatment(s) for each PD subject
+## Idea #1.
+Building a recommender system suggesting the best treatment(s) for each PD subject
 ### AI & Healthcare topic: precision medicine
 #### use cases:
 * **For Doctors**: decision support tool for selecting the best treament for each of their patients